Share This Craft

 Hot glue is often our go-to glue, but it’s not ideal for small things like buttons and pompoms because our little elfy fingers sometimes get burned.
 Aleene’s Fast Grab Tacky Glue is very thick and sticky, making it a great alternative to hot glue because it holds embellishments in place while the glue dries.
 The best part is that your fingers won’t get burned!

 - Embroidery needle

 - Pencil (or artist tape)

 Make the size of your tree proportional to your gift bag.
 You can make it bigger or smaller depending on the size of your bag.
-My bag is 7.75″ x 9.75″ and my tree is about 4.5″ x 5.25″.
+Our bag is 7.75" x 9.75" and our tree is about 4.5" x 5.25".

 - Lightly sketch a tree on the gift bag.
 You don’t want the pencil lines to be visible once the bag is done, so draw very lightly.
 Or you can “draw” an outline with artist tape (and remove the tape after you finish gluing the tree).

 - Cut a long piece of embroidery floss.
-Mine is about 36″ long.
+Ours is about 36" long.

 - Thread the embroidery floss through the needle.

 - Pass the thread through a button, slide the button to the end of the string, and tie a knot.
 Trim the end of string.